kshedden/case_studies/methods/multilevel-regression.md

 framework for regression analysis that is especially useful if we have covariances between observations.

+[Here](https://arnabc74.github.io/linmod/blup.pdf) is an older but still very relevant paper expressing some very thoughtful ideas about multilevel regression.

 __Multilevel regression to accommodate non-independence__

 Formally, the data are statistically dependent if the joint pdf does not